oliveirahenrique70/appsilon/README.md

 *  ### ```fast_XC50_analysis.R```

-The pipeline perform the data anlysis for the **BiochemQC** and **MPro** experiments, it´s important to highligth that these experiments can be developed as a single plate or multiplate.
+The pipeline perform the data anlysis for the **BiochemQC** and **MPro** experiments, it´s important to highligth that these experiments can be developed usiong two types of format single plate or multiplate.

-The code uses as input data an Excel and XML files obtained using two different equipments BMG and D300.
+The code uses as input data an Excel and XML files obtained using two different equipments, the BMG and D300 were used tp get the respective input data.
+After imported the input data is organized according to compounds and controls.

+Following the data manipulation is is applyed a predictve model on the data to obtain the predicted ic50

 * #### ```longitudinal_biochemqc.R```

 The pipeline is used on to create a logitudinal analysis of BiochemQC experiments devoloped during time.
+As input this pipeline uses the output data from all BiochemQC experiments to create plots that illustrates how the experiment behaviour over time.

+The data analoysis envolves the three compounds used in the BiochemQc experiment

+As output of this pipeline it is generated 4 static plots (PDF) and 4 dynamic plots (HTML)

 * ```pCRC.R``` :